IDE Remote Mode

 Turn Capture Scope

-Copilot chat turns are captured against the currently selected task.
+Conversation turns from the active agent (Copilot or Claude Code) are captured against the currently selected task.
 If you work with multiple chats concurrently, consider using Git Worktrees to isolate each task in its own workspace.

 Live updates (push channel)